zzulueta/mslearn-ai-agents/Instructions/03b-build-multi-agent-solution.md

 > **Note**: Some of the technologies used in this exercise are in preview or in active development.
 You may experience some unexpected behavior, warnings, or errors.

-## Deploy a model in an Azure AI Foundry project
+## Create an Azure AI Foundry project

-Let's start by deploying a model in an Azure AI Foundry project.
+Let's start by creating an Azure AI Foundry project.

 1. In a web browser, open the [Azure AI Foundry portal](https://ai.azure.com) at `https://ai.azure.com` and sign in using your Azure credentials.
 Close any tips or quick start panes that are opened the first time you sign in, and if necessary use the **Azure AI Foundry** logo at the top left to navigate to the home page, which looks similar to the following image (close the **Help** pane if it's open):

     ![Screenshot of Azure AI Foundry portal.](./Media/ai-foundry-home.png)

-1. In the home page, in the **Explore models and capabilities** section, search for the `gpt-4o` model; which we'll use in our project.
+1. In the home page, select **Create an agent**.
-1. In the search results, select the **gpt-4o** model to see its details, and then at the top of the page for the model, select **Use this model**.
 1. When prompted to create a project, enter a valid name for your project and expand **Advanced options**.
 1. Confirm the following settings for your project:
     - **Azure AI Foundry resource**: *A valid name for your Azure AI Foundry resource*